 Before you can be admitted to any music program (BA, BMA, BM or BS), you must complete our audition/interview and testing program at one of the dates indicated above.
-This is a full-day event which takes place on campus.
-For more specific information about the audition requirements for your major, see Academics / Undergraduate and Admissions Requirements.
-You must audition or interview in November, January or February to ensure entrance and scholarship consideration.
-Instrumental and vocal studios are limited in the number of students that may be accepted.
+This is a full-day event which is currently scheduled to take place on campus in person (except for Feb.25, which is online).
+For most degrees, you will be required to submit a video and/or portfolio due at least a week before NSAD, and then will have live, in-person events on the specific date.
+(If health conditions change, we will return to virtual NSAD events.)
+For more specific information about the admissions requirements for your major, see Academics / Undergraduate and Admissions Requirements.
+You must audition and/or interview in November, January, February, or March to ensure entrance and scholarship consideration.
+Programs and studios are limited in the number of students that may be accepted.
 Admission is highly competitive.
 Students may apply a maximum of two times for any program or studio.
-If you cannot come to WMU on one of these dates, please notify us promptly and we will attempt to determine an alternate date.

 Graduate: How to apply

-- Complete a Graduate Admissions Application to Western Michigan University.
+- WMU Application: Complete a Graduate Admissions Application to Western Michigan University.
+For general information about WMU's Graduate College, visit the Future Students website.
 International students should begin at the International Admissions and Services website.

-- Within the School of Music, you will be required to complete an audition and/or submit a portfolio of documents as appropriate to your intended degree and area of concentration.
-It is strongly encouraged that you make your arrangements with the appropriate faculty member to visit campus in person prior to March 1 for an audition or interview.
-Please see the School of Music's Graduate Studies page for more detailed information about each degree program.
+- Audition/Interview/Portfolio: Within the School of Music, you will be required to complete an audition and/or submit a portfolio of documents as appropriate to your intended degree and area of concentration.
+These should be arranged by the applicant with the appropriate faculty member from your intended area of study.

-For questions regarding Undergraduate admissions contact Dr. Julie Rickert, Undergraduate Advisor, email@example.com, (269) 387-4672
+For questions regarding Undergraduate admissions contact the Music Undergraduate Advisor, firstname.lastname@example.org, (269) 387-4672.

-For questions regarding Graduate admissions contact Dr. David Loberg Code, Graduate Coordinator, firstname.lastname@example.org or (269) 387-4675.
+For questions regarding Graduate admissions contact the Music Graduate Coordinator, email@example.com or (269) 387-4672.